mnebuerquo/create-python-app/README.md

 as having another path in user space for it.
 The prod build should have dependencies installed in the container like it is now.

+Also, adding network ports or additional volumes is not yet supported.
+To do this, you would have to install this into your own project and then edit the files.
+Then it can be committed to source control with the rest of your code.

 # Inspiration

 * [create-react-app](https://github.com/facebookincubator/create-react-app)